2020

 Google – parsons weighbridge -fifth down on results – Billingsley and Alveley Weighbridges) PDF.
 There is a picture of the Alveley weighing machinery on its side and it looks similar to our equipment.

-This is an aerial view of the site about 1965ish.
-The weighbridge is slightly right of lower centre.
-The round topped building is still there and the lean -to has our plaque on it.
 The old platform is centre, with wood stacked on it, between the public hall (it had a round roof then)and the large building.
 The goods shed is beyond centre and the railway ran along the faint line towards the top right.

 Ransfords and Alastair Evans have been most helpful and supportive and have given us full access to the site.
 It is important to say, however, that it is a busy industrial site and so, of course, it is not acceptable for anyone to wander about at will.
 Someone trespassing had to be chased off last week; there’s no suggestion that he was a Society member but we need be aware of this.